nglviewer/ngl/doc/usage/file-formats.md

 	* *altloc*: not available, left empty
 	* *inscode*: not available, left empty
 * Connectivity: read from bond block, includes bond order
+* Associated data items are added to the `structure.extraData` property with key `sdf`

 ### MOL2